PythonOptimizers/qr_mumps.py/README.md

 It supports all four types (single real, double real, single complex and double complex).

+## Dependencies

+For the Python version:

+- NumPy;

+For the Cython version, include everything needed for the Python version and add:

+- Cython
+- cygenja.

+If you intend to generate the documention:

+- Sphinx
+- sphinx_bootstrap_theme.

+To run the tests:

+- nose.

 ## Installation

 1. You need to install qr_mumps.
 Follow instructions on [their website](http://buttari.perso.enseeiht.fr/qr_mumps/).
        If you are under OS X, a [Homebrew](http://brew.sh) formula is available.
 Follow the instructions to install Homebrew.
        Then, qr_mumps and its dependencies can be installed automatically in `/usr/local` by typing